wicketbr/BandTogether/README.md

 - Songs can be transposed as needed in the set list on a per-item basis that doesn't affect the song stored in the song book.
-- Set lists can contains Songs, Audio Files, Images, Countdown Timers (both in seconds and to countdown to a specific time), Slideshows, Videos, and YouTube Videos.
+- Set lists can contains Songs, Audio Files, Images, Countdown Timers (both in seconds and to countdown to a specific time), Sheet Music, Slideshows, Videos, and YouTube Videos.
 - A projection view can be used to show your media items and songs on the screen, including fully customizing the background, text, etc., for how songs are viewed.
 - The screen view app can be loaded into any browser window, so it can either be on the same computer